-Since 2008, Penang has witnessed a steady increase of about 10% per annum of property price.
-In 2014, with a 5.2 median multiple housing affordability, Penang house price was higher than the national median annual household income threshold (4.4 times) and it further worsened to 6.32 times in 2016 (Yeap 2017).
+Since 2008, Penang has witnessed a steady increase of about 10% per annum in property prices.
+In 2014, with a 5.2 median multiple housing affordability, Penang house prices were higher than the national median annual household income threshold (4.4 times), and it further worsened to 6.32 times in 2016 (Yeap 2017).
 Due to surging property prices, several measures to control the housing market have been implemented.
 In an in-depth interview, an elected official contended that the decision to intervene was needed.
 The intervention, as he argued, was to ensure Penangites could access affordable housing along with the housing motto of "1 Family, 1 House".
-Accordingly, these intervention measures have "seen a cooling down in the market" (Penang Housing, Town and Country Planning Office 2017; Personal communication, August 29, 2017).
-This housing democratization policy is echoed by three other informants, namely an elected official who was also a member in the state housing committee, an engineer, and a deputy manager in a state agency (Personal communications, November 21 and 30, 2016, and August 07, 2017).
+Accordingly, these intervention measures have "seen a cooling down in the market" (Penang Housing, Town and Country Planning Office 2017; pers. comm.
+29 August 2017).
+This housing democratisation policy is echoed by three other informants, namely an elected official who was also a member of the state housing committee, an engineer, and a deputy manager in a state agency (pers. comm.
+21 November 2016; 30 November 2016; 7 August 2017).

 Broadly, Penang develops five types of affordable units that cater for different income earners.
 Types A and B units, priced at RM42,000 and RM72,500, are respectively catered for those earning not more than RM2,500 and RM3,500 monthly.
-Types C1, C2 and C3 units are respectively capped at RM150,000, RM200,000 and RM300,000, are catered for Penangites who earn not more than

-RM6,000, RM8,000 and RM10,000 monthly separately (Penang State Government 2016; Personal communications, November 30 and December 21, 2016).
-The variously priced affordable housings are reflecting the government's intention in creating balanced community with economically diversity in its affordable housing program.
+Types C1, C2 and C3 units are respectively capped at RM150,000, RM200,000 and RM300,000 and are catered for Penangites who earn not more than RM6,000, RM8,000 and RM10,000 monthly separately (Penang State Government 2016; pers. comm.
+30 November 2016; 21 December 2016).
+The variously priced affordable housing reflects the government's intention to create a balanced community with economic diversity in its affordable housing programme.